Rareloop/lumberjack-docs/the-basics/routing.md

 If you'd rather use a class to group related route actions together you can pass a Controller String instead of a closure.

 The string takes the format `{name of class}@{name of method}`.
-It is important that you use the complete namespace with the class name.
+The Router will be default look for classes in the `App\Controllers` namespace, so you don't need to include this prefix in the Controller String.

 ```php
 // app/Http/Controllers/TestController.php